sdeastcott/Thedon/README.md

 ####Precedence

-Thedon does not currently have built-in precedence.
+Thedon doesn't currently support built-in precedence.
 Therefore, it is recommended that you use parenthesized expressions if you wish to maintain precedence.

 ###Object Orientation